Lowland Grassy Woodland: Geography

 The community lies in an area that receives less rainfall than the elevated terrain that partly encircle them, with mean annual rainfall generally in the range of 700 to 1100 mm.
 The community sits on granitic substrates (e.g. adamellites, granites, granodiorites, gabbros, etc.) but may also be found on locally precipitous sites and on acid volcanic, alluvial and fine-grained sedimentary substrates.
 They generally consist of an open tree canopy, a near-uninterrupted groundcover dominated by grasses and herbs, sometimes with stratums of shrubs and/or small trees.
 The bioregion incorporates: Bega Dry Grass Forest and Candelo Dry Grass Forest.
+The community also forms part of the broader Coastal Valley Grassy Woodlands vegetation class.

 The ecoregion is found in the Bega Valley, Eurobodalla and Palerang Local Government Areas, with major presence to the west of Batemans Bay, close to Moruya, in the Araluen valley, Cobargo, Candelo, the Towamba Valley and near Tanja.
 The remaining environment of the community is gravely fragmented, with more than 95% of surviving patches estimated to be less than 10 ha.